By Koda Slingluff

 The intentional mixing of infected and uninfected people and the lack of sanitization led Asher to a conclusion; the guards wanted him to die.

-“He feels the guards are trying to kill the prisoners,” Mary told the Vanguard.
+“He feels the guards are trying to kill the prisoners,” Mary told us.
 “He feels everyone from the warden on down knows what’s going on.”

 The HDSP houses over 5,500 people, of which 645 individuals are currently COVID-19 positive.